Abhishek2271/TransferabilityAnalysis/README.md

 2. Creating adversarial examples on these networks.
 3. Transferaing adversarial examples from the network where samples are created (source) to another network (target) network.

-The API is based on Tensropack (Y. Wu et al., 2016) for training.
-Tensorpack is a part of TensorFlow 1.13 (Abadi et al., 2016) API.
+The API is based on Tensropack [(Y. Wu et al., 2016)](https://github.com/tensorpack) for training.
+Tensorpack is a part of TensorFlow 1.13 [(Abadi et al., 2016)] (https://www.tensorflow.org/) API.
-For adversarial attack generation ART (Nicolae et al., 2019) is used.
+For quantization DoReFa-Net method [(Zhou et al. (2018)] (https://arxiv.org/abs/1606.06160 ) is used For adversarial attack generation ART [(Nicolae et al., 2019)] (https://github.com/Trusted-AI/adversarial-robustness-toolbox) is used.

 The API is fairly simple to use.
 A use case is already implemented with a YAML parser.
 To run this please follow the following steps